This page covers US federal accessibility laws, US state accessibility laws, and international accessibility laws.

-The Federal Communications Commission (FCC) regulates interstate and international communication via television, radio, and the internet in the United States of America.
+The Federal Communications Commission (FCC) regulates all interstate and international communications via television, radio, and the internet in the United States of America.
 An independent government agency overseen by Congress, the FCC sets strict guidelines for closed captioning television programs and live broadcasts, with specific standards on caption accuracy, timing, placement, and completeness.
 The FCC is the federal agency responsible for implementing and enforcing these laws and regulations regarding U.S. communications.

-While analog broadcasters have long had to caption all of their video content for some time, video broadcasters using the Internet are now also being affected by FCC captioning rules.
+While analog broadcasters have had to caption their video content for some time, video broadcasters using the Internet are now also being affected by FCC rules and regulations.

 Whom this law applies to:

-Television broadcasters in the US; television content producers; television content distributors, online or analog; film producers and distributors in the US.
+Television broadcasters in the U.S.; television content producers; online or analog content distributors; film producers and distributors in the US.

 21st Century Communications and Video Accessibility Act (CVAA)

-Passed in 2010, the CVAA updates federal communications law to “increase the access of persons with disabilities to modern communications,” and specifically address closed captioning for online video.
-Specifically, it applies to all online video that previously aired on US television with closed captions.
-This content must comply to analog FCC closed captioning regulations, including quality standards for timing, placement, accuracy, and completeness.
+Signed into law in 2010, the CVAA updates federal communications law to “increase the access of persons with disabilities to modern communications,” and specifically address closed captioning for online video (particularly that which has previously aired on U.S. television with closed captions originally).
+This content must comply with analog FCC closed captioning regulations, including quality standards for timing, placement, accuracy, and completeness.

-The CVAA applies to web video streaming sites that distribute TV shows online, as well as media sites that include movie trailers, clips, and soon, montages.
-Deadlines for compliance benchmarks have been rolling out for the past few years, and more deadlines are on the horizon (see timeline to the right).
+The CVAA applies to web video streaming sites that distribute TV shows online, as well as media sites that include movie trailers, clips, and montages.
+Compliance benchmarks were established with rolling deadlines.

 Whom this law applies to:

-Websites that stream or offer downloadable English or Spanish video that previously aired on American television with captions.
+Websites that stream or offer downloadable video previously aired on American television with captions (in English or Spanish).